shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 If you have metrics to suggest that you have regularly higher throughput against the above endpoint targets, [large monorepos](index.md#large-monorepos) or notable [additional workloads](index.md#additional-workloads) these can notably impact the performance environment and [further adjustments may be required](index.md#scaling-an-environment).
-If this applies to you, we strongly recommended referring to the linked documentation and reaching out to your [Customer Success Manager](https://handbook.gitlab.com/job-families/sales/customer-success-management/) or our [Support team](https://about.gitlab.com/support/) for further guidance.
+If this applies to you, we strongly recommended referring to the linked documentation as well as reaching out to your [Customer Success Manager](https://handbook.gitlab.com/job-families/sales/customer-success-management/) or our [Support team](https://about.gitlab.com/support/) for further guidance.

-Testing is done regularly by using our [GitLab Performance Tool (GPT)](https://gitlab.com/gitlab-org/quality/performance) and its dataset, which is available for anyone to use.
+Testing is done regularly via our [GitLab Performance Tool (GPT)](https://gitlab.com/gitlab-org/quality/performance) and its dataset, which is available for anyone to use.
 The results of this testing are [available publicly on the GPT wiki](https://gitlab.com/gitlab-org/quality/performance/-/wikis/Benchmarks/Latest).
 For more information on our testing strategy [refer to this section of the documentation](index.md#validation-and-test-results).

-The load balancers used for testing were HAProxy for Linux package environments or equivalent Cloud Provider services with NGINX Ingress for Cloud Native Hybrids.
-These selections do not represent a specific requirement or recommendation as most [reputable load balancers are expected to work](#configure-the-external-load-balancer).
+The load balancers used for testing were HAProxy for Linux package environments or equivalent Cloud Provider services via NGINX Ingress for Cloud Native Hybrids.
+Note that these selections do not represent a specific requirement or recommendation as most [reputable load balancers are expected to work](#configure-the-external-load-balancer).

 ## Set up components